Say What? | A glossary of common terms at Northern State University

 Student Success Center

-The unit on campus made up of multiple resources for student success including academic advising, academic support, career services, American Indian Good Circle Program, Navigate, supplemental instruction, tutoring services, TRIO Student Support Services, and TRIO Upward Bound.
+The unit on campus made up of multiple resources for student success including academic advising, academic support, career services, American Indian Good Circle Program, Navigate360, supplemental instruction, tutoring services, TRIO Student Support Services, and TRIO Upward Bound.
 Learn about the Student Success Center

 Supplemental Instruction or SI